mauro-lanza/superpaper-next/README.md

 - **Bezel correction**: let the image continuously span behind your bezels.
 - **Perspective correction**: span the image even more flawlessly!
 - Manual pixel offsets for fine-tuning
+- **System display settings**: display sizes, bezels and positions are shared by all profiles, with a dedicated Save/Revert and a "test before save" Apply.
 - **Image zoom & positioning**: zoom into an image and move the visible area while it keeps filling the screen (single-image profiles)
 - Slideshow with configurable file order from local sources
 - Add wallpapers one by one or a folder at a time (no subfolders)
 - Command-line interface
 - Run a script after wallpaper change: [example script](./example-script/run-after-wp-change.py)
-- Tray applet for slideshow control
+- Tray applet for slideshow control (native StatusNotifierItem tray on Wayland)
 - Hotkey support for easy slideshow control (Only Linux and Windows)
 - Align test tool to help fine tune your settings (Accessible only from GUI)